About this blog

-The blog is written and managed by Giselle Weybrecht, author of ‘The Sustainable MBA: The Manager’s Guide to Green Business‘ and a writer, speaker, lecturer and consultant on sustainability issues within management education.
+The blog is written and managed by Giselle Weybrecht, author of ‘The Sustainable MBA: A Business Guide to Sustainability 2nd edition Wiley‘ and a writer, speaker, lecturer and advisor on sustainability issues within management education.
 The book is a guide for those interested in what the business sector can and is doing in business and sustainability with lots of tips on how to get involved and how to bring these ideas into your job, whatever job that might be.
 It is organized like a business school course – allowing easy access to information on sustainability and Accounting, Economics, Entrepreneurship, Ethics, Finance, Marketing, Organizational Behaviour, Operations and Strategy.
 This book brings together all the pieces of the business and sustainability puzzle in an easy to use, easy to understand format.

 Why was PRiMEtime created?